 Premium Workshops & Labs

-Students will explore different biomes and habitats and how animals are adapted to survive in their niche.
-Then students will study different insects and observe live insects.
-Each student will build a mini habitat for a pet cricket (or Bess bug or darkling beetle) to take home.
+Explore the difference between biomes, habitats, ecosystems, and more and how animals are adapted to survive in their special places on our planet.
+Children will engage with big science concepts by learning about specific insects and their habitats and ecology, and observe live insects.
+Each child will use what they learned by building a mini habitat for a pet cricket to take home.

 Dinosaur Quest Grades K-6

-Children will look at tools and clues that scientists use to understand Earth’s prehistoric past.
-Examining real fossils and top-grade replicas, comparing them to living organisms, learning about what Maine was like long ago, children will gain a better understanding of the world of the dinosaurs.
-Includes a mini fossil dig with crystals, shark teeth, and more to keep.
+How do paleontologists solve the puzzle of fossil finds?
+In this program children will use tools and clues that scientists use to understand Earth’s prehistoric past.
+Through examining real fossils and top grade replicas, comparing them to living organisms, and learning about what Maine was like 20000 or 200 million years ago, children will gain a better understanding of the world of the dinosaurs and the concept of extinction and fossilization.
+This program includes a mini fossil dig where students can become field paleontologists and excavate fossilized shark teeth and other treasures.

+What do robots do?
+How do they work?
+What are our responsibilities as inventors?
 This workshop encourages children to explore the possibilities and limitations of robots and A.I.
 We study different applications and uses for robots and each child will get to design and put together their own doodle bots with fun, simple materials.
-Sensory Science and Chemistry.

 Sensory Science & Chemistry